scalar/scalar/packages/fastify-api-reference/README.md

 })
 ```

-With [@fastify/swagger], we’re picking it up automatically, so this would be enough:
+With [@fastify/swagger] we automatically detect the specification, so all you need is:

 ```ts
 await fastify.register(require('@scalar/fastify-api-reference'), {